 Powered by 1200 watts for fast cooking, the Chef Pro 10 Inch Tortilla Maker/Flat Bread Maker churns out tortillas and other flatbread quickly and efficiently, making it perfect for serving tortillas at parties or in group gatherings.

-If you’re looking for a more economical option, the Brentwood TS126 Non-Stick in Stainless Steel Tortilla Maker is a great deal for a lower price.
-With non-stick plates and a compact design, the Brentwood TS126 Non-Stick in Stainless Steel Tortilla Maker simply gets the tortillas pressed so you’re not pressed about how to use or operate it.
+If you’re looking for a more economical option, the Brentwood TS-128 Electric Tortilla Maker Non-Stick is a great deal for a lower price.
+With non-stick plates and a compact design, the Brentwood TS-128 Electric Tortilla Maker Non-Stick simply gets the tortillas pressed so you’re not pressed about how to use or operate it.

 Uno Casa Cast Iron Tortilla Press